telerik/xaml-docs/controls/radtreeview/getting-started/getting-started.md

 ## Assembly References

-In order to use the RadTreeView control you will need to add references to the following assemblies:
+In order to use the __RadTreeView__ control, you will need to add references to the following assemblies:
 * __Telerik.Windows.Controls__
 * __Telerik.Windows.Controls.Navigation__
 * __Telerik.Windows.Controls.Data__